element-hq/element-desktop/README.md

 If you'd like to build the native modules (for searching in encrypted rooms and secure storage), do this first.
 This will take 10 minutes or so, and will require a number of native tools to be installed, depending on your OS (eg. rust, tcl, make/nmake).

+You'll also to need to make sure you've built the native modules for the same architecture as your package, so for anything more advanced than just building the modules and app for the host architecture see 'Other Architectures'.

 If you don't need these features, you can skip this step.

+To just build these for your native architecture:
 ```
 yarn run build:native
 ```

-On Windows, this will automatically determine the architecture to build for based on the environment.
-Make sure that you have all the [tools required to perform the native modules build](docs/windows-requirements.md)

 Now you can build the package: